code-and-circuit/spot-web-server/README.md

 - Retry connection attempts if the first attempt to robot failed
 - Add ability to change the port
 - Add rate limiting for certain keyboard controls from client (stand/sit commands should only be sent once/second, etc.)
-- Add more stuff to the config.json for more customizability
+- Add more information to the config.json file for more customizability
 - Potentially add more logging info